tflander/scalaJsonDsl/README.md

 Done -- fixed tests for resolving simple values

-Goal -- TBD
+Goal -- Parse out a name / value pair to a new case class instance

-Todo -- TBD
+Todo -- Review JsonParserResultTest and fix broken test.

 step7
 -----